Ōrākei Local Board

 The Ōrākei Local Board is one of the 21 local boards of Auckland Council.
 It is coterminous with the Ōrākei ward.
 It was chaired in its first two terms by local politician Desley Simpson following the 2010 and 2013 elections.
 In the 2016 elections, Simpson stood for and won the Orakei ward councillor seat on Auckland Council.
 Colin Davis took her place as Chair.

 Geography

 The Ōrākei Local Board Area includes both the suburb of Ōrākei, and the nearby suburbs of Remuera, Ellerslie, Stonefields, St Johns, Meadowbank, Mission Bay, Kohimarama, St Heliers, Glendowie and Glen Innes.
 There are town centres in Ellerslie, St Johns, Remuera, Mission Bay and St Heliers.

 Geographically, area is situated around the Ōrākei Basin and along a Hauraki Gulf coastline with beaches and cliffs.

-Governance

-The board consists of 7 members who were elected in the 2022 local elections.